 The Supreme Court, in United States v.
-National Treasury Employees Union, 513 U.S. 454 (1995), ruled in favor of a government employees union that contended that a government act that imposed on all government employees a prohibition on honoraria was a violation of First Amendment rights.
+National Treasury Employees Union, 513 U.S. 454 (1995), ruled in favor of a government employees union that contended that a government act imposing on all government employees a prohibition on honoraria was a violation of First Amendment rights.

-Treasury employees union contends honoraria ban restricts free speech
+Treasury employees union contended honoraria ban restricted free speech

 The 1989 Ethics Reform Act contained a provision amending the 1978 Ethics in Government Act to prohibit any member of Congress, executive branch officer, or other federal government employees from accepting honoraria for making a speech, making an appearance, or writing a speech, even if such activities had no connection to their official government duties.